 Let's take a look at the types of pension plans in detail.

 A deferred pension scheme allows you to accumulate a corpus through normal charges or a single premium over a policy term.
-After the coverage term is over, the pension will start.
+The pension starts once the coverage term is over.
 The advantages of deferred pension plans are huge and include tax benefits, which can be associated with this pension scheme.
 The plan suits all sorts of buyers - individuals who need to make investments systematically and people who have a bit of cash to make investments.

 An annuity is paid to the annuitant for the specific tenure.
 The annuitant can choose the tenure period and if (s)he dies earlier than the payment term ends, the money will be paid to the beneficiary.

 As in line with this annuity choice, the annuity is given for regular intervals like 5, 10, 15, or 20 years, whether or not the person survives that tenure.